lagerqvr/improved-stopwatch/README.md

 8. **Clear Recorded Times:** A "Clear" button clears all recorded timestamps from the display and `localStorage`.
 9. **Stylish Design:** The stopwatch features a clean and visually appealing design, thanks to Bootstrap CSS.
 10. **SVG Background:** The site uses an SVG background image that scales responsively on all devices from [Haikei](https://haikei.app/).
+11. **Download Timestamps:** Users can download the recorded timestamps locally to their device for further use or analysis.

 ![blob-scene-haikei](https://github.com/lagerqvr/improved-stopwatch/assets/5682399/2583449c-0077-45b5-8557-38478e1b6efb)